 Enter: pitch collateral.

 Pitch collateral includes necessary documents for the fundraising process.
 Apart from the infamous pitch deck, founders also usually need to prepare outreach email copy, a full-scale business plan, and a financial model.
+These documents can also be translated into the pitch deck in the form of the business model slide and the financial slide.

 These documents can’t be created overnight.
 So, investors and consultants in our study encouraged founders to take their time in perfecting these documents.